 - 8.1 Vehicles should only be raised and lifted on jacks and supported by axle stands which are in good condition, well maintained and rated to lift the vehicle weight safely. - 8.2 Jack vehicles only on level undamaged ground. - 8.3 Use the hand brake and chocks to stop the vehicle moving.
-8.4 Vehicle engines should not be run whilst the weight of the - vehicle is supported.

-8.5 Follow manufacturer's guidance for using and maintaining - equipment.
-Thorough examinations and testing is required every 6 months, with regular inspections and checks when used.
-8.6 Lifting Operations and Equipment Regulations 1998 (LOLER), and Provision and Use of Work Equipment Regulations 1998 - and Provision and Use of Work Equipment Regulations 1998 (PUWER), must be adhered to.
+8.4 Vehicle engines should not be run whilst the weight of the vehicle is supported. - 8.5 Follow manufacturer's guidance for using and maintaining equipment.
+Thorough examinations and testing is required every 6 months, with regular inspections and checks when used. - 8.6 Lifting Operations and Equipment Regulations 1998 (LOLER), and Provision and Use of Work Equipment Regulations 1998 (PUWER), must be adhered to.